Chart Color Schemes

 Employment

-Helensburgh has a skilled workforce with well-represented essential services sectors.
-Its unemployment rate was 1.5% as of June 2025, lower than Rest of NSW's 3.7%.
+Helensburgh has a skilled workforce with essential services sectors well represented.
+Its unemployment rate is 2.0%, lower than the Rest of NSW's 3.8%.

-Workforce participation in Helensburgh is high at 69.8%, compared to Rest of NSW's 56.4%.
+Employment stability has been maintained over the past year, according to AreaSearch aggregation of statistical area data.
+As of September 2025, 3757 residents are employed while workforce participation stands at 69.8%, compared to Rest of NSW's 56.4%.
 Key industries include construction, health care & social assistance, and education & training.
-Construction is particularly strong with an employment share 1.5 times the regional level, while agriculture, forestry & fishing employs just 0.4% of local workers, below Rest of NSW's 5.3%.
-Employment opportunities locally may be limited based on Census working population vs resident population data.
+Construction is particularly strong, employing 1.5 times more than the regional level, whereas agriculture, forestry & fishing employs just 0.4% of local workers, below Rest of NSW's 5.3%.

 Frequently Asked Questions - Employment